neilmunday/slurm-mail/README.md

 ### Amazon Linux, RedHat and SUSE Based Operating Systems

-For each release of Slurm-Mail, RPMs for RedHat 7/8/9 and SUSE 15 based operating systems are provided at [releases](https://github.com/neilmunday/slurm-mail/releases).
+For each release of Slurm-Mail, RPMs for Amazon Linux 2, RedHat 7/8/9 and SUSE 15 based operating systems are provided at [releases](https://github.com/neilmunday/slurm-mail/releases).

 Once downloaded, install using your appropriate package manager, e.g. for Rocky Linux 8: